mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 **NB 1** This is based on the relationship 1 CPU = 1024 'shares'. `36864 = 36×1024`.
 **NB 2** That said, 1024 is the default setting, so specifying 1024 here will cause the JVM to report 72 processors.
 This seems like a gotcha waiting to happen.
-**NB 3** CPU shares are hard for the JVM to work with as the arg you specify is interpreted relative to all the other containers on the system and doesn't mean much by itself.
+**NB 3** CPU shares are hard for the JVM (or any containerized process trying to do this kind of introspection) to work with as the arg you specify is interpreted relative to all the other containers on the system and doesn't mean much by itself.

 #### CPU Period/Quota